JulienPotvin/foolAround/crawler.md

 			navigationLog : same naviagation log with url and request needed to get here. table_selectors : 	List of css selector(s) of the parent element containing the timetable(s)
-			ext_data_selectors:	List of css selector(s) to external resource (i.e. not all info is wihtin the table ; action depends on parsing_pattern)
+			ext_data_selectors:	List of css selector(s) to external resource (i.e. not all info is wihtin the table ; refer to mask for semantic)
 			variable_masks:		List of dic used as a mask to interpret information obtained in each table of table_selectors (i.e. headerValue : busbudInterpretation/format)